-Sheet layout and fixings are critical to providing an acceptable waterproof membrane system substrate.
+Sheet layout and fixings are critical to providing an acceptable waterproof membrane system substrate, and should be installed as follows, notwithstanding other site or project specific requirements:

-- Sheets must be installed across the joists in a brick-bond pattern - All edges of the sheets must be fully supported - There must be solid blocking under all edges of the sheet substrate, including those that have a proprietary jointing strip - All sheets must be butt-jointed with no visible gaps - Each sheet must be glued and fixed with stainless steel counter-sunk screws.
+- Sheets must be installed across the joists in a brick-bond pattern - · All edges of the sheets must be fully supported - There must be solid blocking under all edges of the sheet substrate, including those that have a proprietary jointing strip - All sheets must be butt-jointed with no visible gaps - Each sheet must be glued and fixed with stainless steel counter-sunk screws.
 Any water-resistant construction adhesive can be used for all sheets except for reconstituted wood panel flooring which requires a polyurethane adhesive. - Fixing dimensions should be in accordance with the sheet manufacturer's fixing requirements - Screw spacing must be at a minimum of 150mm centres at the perimeter of the sheet and 200mm through the body of the sheet - All sheets must be fixed from the centre outwards to reduce bowing